fabulous-dev/Fabulous/README.md

 * Performance:
   * Road test differential update
   * Minimize updates where possible
-  * Experiment with different approaches to amortization
+  * Experiment with different approaches to memoization
-  * Amortize function closure creation
+  * Memoize function closure creation
   * Use integer atoms for property names
   * Do better list comparison/diffing
   * Consider keeping a running identity hash on the immutable objects